SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/dynamic-selections.md

 ### Companies

-You could create a dynamic selection containing all companies in the "Supplier" category located in Germany.
-This might be useful if you were planning further activities in Germany.
+You could create a dynamic selection containing all companies in the "Supplier" category located in Germany if you were planning further activities in Germany.

 ### Sale